tizah/University-Admin-Portal/README.md

 As part of the Fullstack Developer Challenge, here is a guideline on how to run the project

-## Running the application using docker-compose
+## How to run the application using docker-compose

 To run the application using `docker-compose` insert the following command into your terminal `docker-compose up -d --build` and hit enter.
 After Successfully building the image, the app should be access at `http://localhost:3001/`

+You can then signup as a new Admin user and seed students.

 ## Folder Structure